 As mentioned, we all have sweat glands throughout our bodies.
 In fact, we have 2 million to 4 million sweat glands.
 They are more concentrated in areas such as the soles of the feet, palms of the hands, armpits and groin.
 Sweat glands look like coiled tubes and have a duct that delivers sweat to the surface of your skin.
 While eccrine glands produce sweat on the skin, apocrine sweat glands tend to open up around hair follicles.

-We all have sweat glands throughout our bodies.
-In fact, we have 2 million to 4 million sweat glands.
+We have 2 million to 4 million sweat glands in our bodies.

 When people sweat due to exercise and heat, the sweat tends to come from the eccrine glands.
 However, if people sweat due to emotions or nervousness, the sweat glands that kick into action are mostly under the arms, in the palms, and in the soles of the feet.
 This creates a thicker sweat from the apocrine glands, which can lead to a smellier sweat.